-In March 2019, Council approved the transition from 3-year to 5 -year targeted land assessment averaging.
+In March 2019, Council approved the transition from 3-year to 5-year targeted land assessment averaging with a threshold to limit the effect of averaging.
+A similar approach was adopted by Council for 2020 and 2021.

 CITY MANAGER'S/GENERAL MANAGER'S COMMENTS